micro/micro/README.md

 ```

-Read more on how to use Micro [here](https://github.com/micro/micro/tree/master/cli)
+Read more on how to use the Micro [CLI](https://github.com/micro/micro/tree/master/cli)

-Learn how to write and run a microservice using Go-Micro [here](https://github.com/micro/go-micro)

 ### Usage